 How do such creatures organize:

 Similar to creatures, you must decide on the description and nature of the equipment you want.
-Note that all equipment has an abstract measure of how complicated it is, called the Cost Factor, this begins at 1.
 The first choice is what kind of equipment is it?

 Here you define the size, weight, and general appearance of the creature.
 Every 2 meters in length/height adds 1 to the running cost.
 Every size more than a meter in width or thickness adds one to the cost.
 Every 200 kilograms of weight adds 1 to the cost.